thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * `show_acronyms` shows the acronym present in your deck that were not extended.
 Useful if you want to adjust your acronym list.

 ## TODO
+* check if logfile works fine
+* don't forget to stem stopwords if needed
+* at the end of the run: show the user the distance distribution, before and after AnnA
+* make sure to never end up with sibling cards in the same task
-* set better tokenizer settings for td_idf
+* set better tokenizer settings for tf_idf
-* find a way to remove already created filtered decks
+* implement index scoring

 * turn into anki as an addon